cheesoup/GRPH/_posts/2021-10-15-github-pages.md

 date: Oct.
 15, 2021
 ---

 Debugging this site was a lot more of a pain in the ass than I thought it would be.
 After an extra day of website work, I finally managed to get my Github Pages to recognize my Jekyll source repository as a website.
-I feel like this should've been obvious how to do, but I'm actually sad pretty unfamiliar with the git protocol.
+I feel like this should've been obvious how to do, but I'm actually pretty unfamiliar with the git protocol.

 Initially, I thought you were supposed to simply upload the preview site to your repo.
 However, after inspecting other people's projects, I noticed that they had their whole Jekyll source code within the repository.
 This kinda baffled me, but when I tried it, low and behold my site showed up automatically.
 However, uploading my site this resulted in something going wrong with the tagging system.